simonbuechi/opendata/README.md

 Time reporting as easy as possible using Google Calendar, tracking and visualization according to your needs.

-* Report your time by adding a item to a Google Calendar.
+* Report your time by adding a entry to a Google Calendar.
 That is the only manual task necessary.
 * Automated tracking in Google Spreadsheet
 * Query your data to your preferred application (e.g. visualizations in D3 or Google Charts)